danpla/dpscreenocr/doc/manual.md

  *  Green: The program is ready to use.
 You can press the [hotkey] to start a new selection.

  *  Yellow: The program recognizes text.
-This status text will show you the progress.

  *  Red: The program needs some setup.
 There may be three reasons: